htadicha/ecommerce/README.md

 ### Content

-* All food recipes were taken from [BBC Goodfood](https://www.bbcgoodfood.com/recipes)
+* All the content picture are taken from  [Floralshirts](https://www.freepik.com/free-photos-vectors/floral-shirt)
-* The cookbook’s information and images were sourced from [Eason’s](https://www.easons.com/)
 * The images were taken from [Unsplash](https://unsplash.com/)
-* The Tasty Blog logos and favicon are my own design and build

 ### Information Sources / Resources

 * [W3Schools - Python](https://www.w3schools.com/python/)
 * [Stack Overflow](https://stackoverflow.com/)
 * [Scrimba - Pyhton](https://scrimba.com/learn/python)
+* Google and ChatGPT capabilities leverage during manual testing and debugging for some errors

 ## Special Thanks

+* Special thanks to Code institute and My mentor in his previous involvement i was able to apply past knowldge in ths,
-* Special thanks to my mentor Sandeep Aggarwal, my colleagues at Code Institute, Kasia Bogucka, and Mairéad Gillic for their assistance throughout this project.
+* my colleagues at Code Institute, Kasia Bogucka, and Mairéad Gillic for their assistance throughout this project.